-NOTE: Many readers have not had great luck with this recipe, so I am working on re-making it and re-writing it (you can read through the comments to get an idea of how the recipe may turn out).
+NOTE: Although this recipe has worked fine for me, some readers have not had great luck with this recipe, so I am working on re-making it and re-writing it (you can read through the comments to get an idea of how the recipe may turn out).
 Start with the least amount of liquid and add more only as needed to get the right texture.

 If you have food allergies and are watching what you eat, it can be hard to find portable protein sources.
 Most protein bars have milk or soy in them, which are problematic for me, and many commercial protein bars are full of mystery ingredients that make them little better than a candy bar.

 I love Larabars and Kind bars, but I often want more protein and less fat then they provide.

 Making your own protein bars allows you to control the ingredients (no mystery there!), the flavors, and the calories.
 Here is a chocolatey protein bar recipe that is allergy-friendly, gluten free, and also happens to be vegan and mostly raw!
 This one is low in fat and sugar, and high in fiber and protein, making it perfect.